alexwlchan/alexwlchan.net/src/_drafts/anti-social-media.md

 tags: slides
 ---

-This is a talk I gave for students on Bournemouth University's Cyber Security Management course.
+This is a talk I gave today for students on Bournemouth University's Cyber Security Management course.
 It's loosely inspired by a talk about [privilege and inclusion][pycon] I gave at PyCon UK last year, focusing on a specific area -- online harassment.

 The idea is to discuss harassment, and how the design of online services can increase (or decrease) the risk to users.